 They say you get what you pay for and this is certainly the case with Intellectual Property.
 There is the paid protection approach and the laissez faire e.g. technical innovation patent compared to trade secret/know-how, registered trademark compared to reputation/passing off and registered design compared to unregistered designs/copyright.

-Broadly, the paid approach gives the owner a right which is defined on paper by an examination process, so the right has at least been tested whilst an unregistered right needs a Court to define the scope of the it before arguments about infringement and normally validity.
-Paid for rights should cost less to enforce but this is not always the case particularly with two litigants with deep pockets.
+Broadly, the paid approach gives the owner a right which is defined on paper by an examination process, so the right has at least been tested whilst an unregistered right needs a Court to define the scope of it before arguments about infringement and normal validity.
+Paid for rights should cost less to enforce but this is not always the case, particularly with two litigants with deep pockets.

 The real cost of Intellectual Property rights, probably outside of the rarified worlds of biotech, pharma, and some high-tech industries, is the leverage they provide.
 For a relatively modest outlay, your innovation and more importantly, your expertise is put in the world’s shop window.

 A single UK patent application will be published in 18 months or maybe earlier and that publication will be distributed worldwide on patent databases.
 The UK application may be dropped or only give protection in the UK if granted, but the benefits of bringing you to the attention of potential collaborators cannot be ignored.